 Child Support Can Be Modified To Reflect Change

 Every parent knows that life constantly changes when you have children.
-New Jersey laws recognize this fact, as well.
-That is why courts are willing to reexamine and change child support orders if either parent or the child has experienced a significant change.
+New Jersey laws recognize this fact as well.
+That is why courts are willing to reexamine and change child support orders if either the parent or the child has experienced a significant change.
 In New Jersey, judges will automatically review the order every three years for a cost of living increase if the payments are made through their offices.
-If payment is not made through their offices, or if you are unhappy with their review, then we can help you.
+If payment is not made through their offices or if you are unhappy with their review, then I can help you.

-If you believe your family has undergone a significant change deserving of review, contact Robin Jill Schneider.
-Robin has over 30 years of experience, and she can advise you on the matter of modifying child support.
-She is also a New Jersey Supreme Court-Certified Matrimonial Attorney
+If you believe your family has undergone a significant change deserving of review, contact my firm.
+My name is Robin Jill Schneider.
+I have over 40 years of experience and can advise you on the matter of modifying child support.
+I am also a New Jersey Supreme Court-certified matrimonial law attorney.

 Common Events That Could Change The Amount Of Your Child Support